Spotlight Blog: Fallout New Vegas

 As you can probably guess from the name, this game is centred around the glitz and glamour of Las Vegas but not as you know it.
 This version of Sin City has been reborn after a nuclear winter.
-The game is set in the 2281 and takes place at a time of turmoil for the New Vegas strip.
+The game is set in 2281 and takes place at a time of turmoil for the New Vegas strip.
 Three power groups are vying for control: Caesar’s Legion, The New California Republic and Mr House.
-There is a fourth faction you can side with but he is not really a faction.
-His name is Yes Man and as the name suggests he will do whatever the player wants to do.
+In addition, there is a fourth faction you can side with, but he is not a faction.
+His name is Yes Man, and as the name suggests, he will do whatever the player wants to do.

 You take control of the courier who is given the task of delivering a platinum poker chip to Mr House on the New Vegas Strip.
-This simple delivery was brought to halt by Benny (voiced by Friends star Matthew Perry) who robs your character and leaves them for dead.
-Thankfully a helpful robot called Victor comes to save the day and takes you to the local town doctor, Doc Mitchell who patches you up and sends you out into the wasteland to confront your attacker and decide the fate of the Mojave desert.
+Benny (voiced by Friends star Matthew Perry), who robs your character and leaves them for dead, brought this simple delivery to a halt.
+Thankfully a helpful robot called Victor comes to save the day and takes you to the local town doctor, Doc Mitchell, who patches you up and sends you out into the wasteland to confront your attacker and decide the fate of the Mojave desert.

 The Many groups of New Vegas